davidcutting/string/notes.md

 I am creating a GPU-driven Vulkan 1.3 abstraction layer.

-The Instance is effectively the Vulkan context, it is used to select a physical device and create a Device, which is the primary object for Vulkan abstraction.
+I am using C++20 at a minimum, and utilizing modern C++ paradigms.
+I will be supporting only Linux and Windows.
+No support for mobile, consoles, or Apple products.
+I'm using a modern Linux kernel and modern hardware.
+The build system is in meson.

+I have the concept of a platform.
+The window is a WSI abstraction that handles keyboard, mouse, and window events.
+The window is ultimately part of the platform and is meant to be an abstraction point to allow for support of both Windows and Linux common OS functionalities.
+Additionally, file IO, networking, and audio is part of the platform.
+The platform could potentially include Vulkan instance, Vulkan surface, device, and presentation.
+However, I am open to clearer/better abstractions.

 A Device is used by all other components, as it holds the logical device and performs most of the major Vulkan functions.

-The swapchain integrates VRR, handles swapchain recreation, and fully encapsulates the presentation Vulkan presentation logic.
+Presentation integrates VRR, handles swapchain recreation, and fully encapsulates the Vulkan presentation logic.

 Swapchain contains its semaphores for timing:
  - Acquire semaphores, one for each frame in flight,